sangkhochil/java/README.md

 We know that hash code is an unique id number allocated to an object by JVM. ...
 If two objects are equals then these two objects should return same hash code.

+### mmutable class
+Immutable class is class whose state can not be changed once created.
+String is best example for immutable class.
+Once you create a String, you can not change it.
+Immutable class is very simple to understand, it has only one state.
+Immutable class is carefully instantiated by the constructor.
+Immutable classes are thread safe.
+This is biggest advantage of immutable class, you don’t need to apply synchronization for immutable objects.

+#### Steps for creating a immutable class
+* Make your class final
+* Declare all instance variable with private and final
+* Say no to setter methods
+* Initialize all variables in constructor
+* Perform cloning of mutable objects while returning from getter method

 # Control Statements

 ## switch Vs else-if